jimmytuc/lumen-micro-api/README.md

 - Start the development server with `make up`.
 - Migrating database schema: `make migrate`, error? `make migrate-revert`

+The nginx server will be available at 8080 port for serving request
 ### Debugging

 - SSH into the app container: `make ssh`